Table of Contents

 - After application, it needs to cure.

-Methods of application:
+Methods of Reactive softener application

 Pad – dry- calendar method is used to apply the reactive softener.
 This could be done as follow.
 It is a sample application parameter.